Fundamental Guide

 • Simple and easy to follow

-• Flexible spending categories
+• Flexible expenditure classes

 • Ensures savings allocation